erdtch/yolo_trainer_with_python/README.md

         wget https://pjreddie.com/media/files/darknet53.conv.74 -O darknet53.conv.74

 On this step we are ready to train our model.
+Then run

+        python train_command_generator.py

+Copy a command form the output and then run that command.

-# To be continue ..., I'm lazy to tell you more.
-Bye !
+# To be continue ...
+Good Luck !

 # References
 Tutorial :